Estimated reading time: 5 minutes

-Once employee goals are established there should be a conversation with the employee articulating the expectation for the goal and outlining the step-by-step process to complete the goal.
+After employee goals are established, there should be a conversation with the employee articulating the expectation for the goal and outlining the step-by-step process to complete the goal.

 This step allows for a conversation with the employee about any possible barriers to completing the goal, communicating the expected timeline for the goal to be accomplished as well as what the consequences will be if that expectation is not met.

-For example, Linda Smith might have a goal to solicit feedback from volunteers by the end of the 2nd quarter, 20XX and have an improvement plan in place by the end of 3rd quarter, 20XX.
+For example, Linda Smith might have a goal to solicit feedback from volunteers by the end of the 2nd quarter, 20XX, and have an improvement plan in place by the end of the 3rd quarter, 20XX.

-If Linda misses these goal targets, it should be communicated that it will be reflected on her annual performance appraisal and possibly impact the percentage increase she receives at the next raise cycle.
+If Linda misses these goal targets, it should be communicated that it will be reflected in her annual performance appraisal and possibly impact the percentage increase she receives at the next raise cycle.